sy-records/pangu.js/readme.txt

 == Installation ==

-1. Upload the folder `pangujs` to the `/wp-content/plugins/` directory
+1. Upload the folder `pangu-js` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's all

 == Changelog ==

 = 1.0.0 =

 * First version